xytuang/COMS-W4119/docs/DESIGN.md

 * Main thread to handle create requests
     * When the application calls create(), then in the same application thread, the peer will mine a new block with the transaction data and add it to its chain.
+        * To form the transaction, sign the transaction data with the private key.
         * Note that it is possible for it to receive a new block and add it to the chain before it finishes mining.
 So during the mining process it should periodically check to see if the block has already been mined, and if so, it should restart the mining process.

         * Mining will be finding a nonce such that the hash over all the data begins with 4 zeroes.

-        * After the nonce has been calculated, a signature over the block data will be calculated using the private key.

     * After it adds the block to its chain, it will connect to the tracker to get a list of all the peers in the P2P network.